runtimeverification/k/USER_MANUAL.md

 As mentioned in the _Why K?_ section above, the K Framework is designed as a collection of language-generic command-line interface (CLI) tools which revolve around K specifications.
+These tools cover a broad range of uses, but they typically fall into one of the following categories:

+1. Transforming K Specs (e.g. compilation)
+2. Running K Specs (e.g. concrete and symbolic execution)
+3. Analyzing K Specs (e.g. theorem proving)

+The main *user-facing* K tools include:

+-   `kompile` - the K compiler driver
+-   `kast` - the stanadlone K parser and abstract syntax tree (AST) transformation tool
+-   `krun` - the K interpreter and symbolic execution engine driver
+-   `kprove` - the K theorem prover

 This user manual is designed to be a tool reference.
 In particular, it is not desgined to be a tutorial on how to write K specifications or to teach the logical foundations of K. New K users should consult our dedicated